-- a) The term deposits carry coupon rates of 0.65% to 5.17% (2022 0.56% to 1.27%) and maturity dates of April 2023 to October 2024 (2022 July 2022 to September 2023). - b) Pooled bond funds are comprised of publicly traded fixed-income instruments, including institutional short term investment funds, high yield bond funds, mortgage pension funds, municipal bond funds, private placement corporate debt funds, emerging markets foreign exchange funds, and investment grade corporate bond trusts.
+- a) The term deposits carry coupon rates of 4.50% to 5.46% (2023 0.65% to 5.17%) and maturity dates of April 2024 to August 2028 (2023 April 2023 to October 2024).
+Terms deposits with a short-term maturity date are renewed and held on a long-term basis. - b) Pooled bond funds are primarily comprised of publicly traded fixed-income instruments including short term bonds, investment grade corporate and high yield bonds, municipal bonds, and emerging markets bonds.
+A smaller component of the fund are private funds, including mortgages and private placement corporate bonds.
 The pooled bond funds are managed with the objective of providing optimal returns while maintaining security of capital.
-Return is optimized within the risk constraints of the portfolio by management of portfolio duration and issuer mix. - c) Equities are comprised of publicly traded equities in Canadian and International (including United States) corporations.
+Return is optimized within the risk constraints of the portfolio by managing portfolio duration and issuer mix. - c) Equities are comprised of publicly traded equities in Canadian and International (including United States) corporations.